Robert Allworth (1943-2017) : Represented Artist

 - Browse works by Robert Allworth

-- Browse commercial CDs featuring music by Robert Allworth
+- Browse recordings available to purchase featuring music by Robert Allworth

 - Browse articles by and about Robert Allworth

-Born in 1943, keen student of piano and theory of music at school.
+Born in 1943, Robert Allworth was a keen student of piano and theory of music at school.
 He did not, however, decide to take up composition seriously until his late teens.

 Recognition came in 1965 when the ISCM selected a sonata for piano for performance in Stockholm.
-Since then there have been many public performances of Robert Allworth's chamber and solo works.
+Many public performances of Robert Allworth's chamber and solo works followed.

 To me, music must convey something about life, or create a poetic mood.
 My music draws its inspiration mostly from the sacred aspects of Roman Catholicism, from certain traditions of past eras in Western civilization, and from classic works of literature that fascinate me: usually literature about colourful people in the history of art and religion.